alphagov/govuk-design-system/src/components/cookie-banner/index.md

 Position the cookie banner after the opening `<body>` tag and before the ’skip to main content‘ link.
 If you're using the Nunjucks page template, use the `bodyStart` block.

-{% call wcagNote({id: "wcag-see-focus"}) %}

-<p>Do not make the Cookie banner component ‘sticky’ to the top of the page by using `position: fixed` or any other method.
+Do not make the Cookie banner component ‘sticky’ to the top of the page by using `position: fixed` or any other method.
 This is to make sure it does not cover or obscure any content which has a focus applied.
-This is to comply with <a href="https://www.w3.org/WAI/WCAG22/Understanding/focus-not-obscured-minimum.html">WCAG 2.2 success criterion 2.4.11 Focus not obscured (minimum)</a>.</p>
+This is to comply with [WCAG 2.2 success criterion 2.4.11 Focus not obscured (minimum)](https://www.w3.org/WAI/WCAG22/Understanding/focus-not-obscured-minimum.html).
-{% endcall %}

-{% call wcagNote({id: "wcag-interact-cookie-banner"}) %}

-<p>Do not change the padding or margins of buttons and links within the Cookie banner component.
-This is to make sure there’s adequate space for the user to interact with the buttons and links.
-This relates to <a href="https://www.w3.org/WAI/WCAG22/Understanding/target-size-minimum.html">WCAG 2.2 success criterion 2.5.8 Target size (minimum)</a>.</p>
-{% endcall %}

 ### Option 1: If you’re only using essential cookies